Have you been ticketed in NJ for driving while suspended for a DUI conviction? If so, you are facing very serious consequences!

 • Potentially lose out on another job because of the criminal record

-Obviously, flouting your DWI license suspension is a really bad idea!
-Should you be convicted for DWI, it is best not to drive until your license is restored.
+Obviously, flouting your DWI license suspension is a terrible idea.
+Should you be convicted of DWI, it is best not to drive until your license is restored.

 • Keep your job